Cozumel: Common Questions

 Sun Protection in Cozumel

 The sun in Cozumel is strong.
-You will need sun protection – preferably shades, hats and shirts, or try for reef-safe sunscreen to protect our incredible marine environment.
+You will need sun protection.

-*My favorite line of quality reefs-safe sunscreens, hair products, and mask de-fog is the Stream 2 Sea range – and they’ve got their research information to prove it.
+*My absolute favorite line of quality reefs-safe sunscreens, hair products, and mask de-fog is the Stream 2 Sea range (affiliate link) – and they’ve got their research information to back up their good name.

 The state of Quintana Roo is known for a high level of safety, especially in heavy tourist zones.
 Cozumel is within Quintana Roo, and is especially safe, given that it’s an isolated Island and a popular and lucrative cruise and diving destination.
 Violent crime in Cozumel is nearly non-existent.
 Petty theft, pick-pocketing and local robberies are reported sporadically, especially during low tourist season, as more local work/income opportunities decline (Aug-Sept).